mhx/dwarfs/doc/mkdwarfs.md

 ### Block, Schema and Metadata Compression

-DwarFS filesystems consist of three distinct parts of data.
-Many blocks, which store actual file data and are decompressed on demand, as well as one schema and one metadata section.
+DwarFS filesystems consist of three distinct parts of data: A potentially large number of blocks, which store actual file data and are decompressed on demand, as well as one schema and one metadata section.
 The schema is tiny, typically less than 1000 bytes, and holds the details for how to interpret the metadata.
 The schema needs to be read into memory once and is subsequently never accessed again.
-The metadata itself is usually not compressed, although it can be if you want to squeeze a few more kilobytes out of the file system.
-If it is compressed, it will be fully decompressed into memory.
-Otherwise, the metadata part of the file will simply be mapped into memory.
+The metadata itself is compressed by default, but it doesn't have to be.
+Actually, if you drop the compression level from 7 (the default) to 6, the only difference is that the metadata is left uncompressed.
+This can be useful if mounting speed of the file system is important, as the uncompressed metadata part of the file can then simply be mapped into memory.
-The main difference is that compressed metadata, which being smaller, will potentially consume more memory and it will definitely take longer to mount the filesystem initially.

 ## AUTHOR